MercuryTechnologies/hs-temporal-cookbook/temporal102/ex2/README.md

 $ cabal test
 ```

-(If the worker logs are annoying you, you can banish them with
+(If the worker logs are annoying you, you can banish them like so:)

 ```bash
 $ cabal test 2>/dev/null